jina-ai/jina/docs/fundamentals/flow/create-flow.md

 Creating a Flow means defining your microservice architecture, and starting a Flow means launching it.
 When a Flow starts, all its {ref}`added Executors <flow-add-executors>` will start as well, making it possible to {ref}`reach the service through its API <access-flow-api>`.

-Jina `Flow`s are context managers and can be started and stopped using Pythons `with` notation:
+Jina Flows are context managers and can be started and stopped using Pythons `with` notation:

 ```python
 from jina import Flow